A Non-Profit 501(c)(3) Organization

 There was nothing wrong with Lacie's sense of smell.
 We called her The Land Shark, as she'd circle the table when she smelled

-hand was in his lap and suddenly, his cookie was gone.
-Eyes large and surprised, he watched her "run away at the walk" while
+was in his lap and suddenly, his cookie was gone.
+Eyes large and surprised, he watched her "run away at the walk" while chewing

 The neighborhood feral cats, that like to sun in my back yard quickly realized she was no threat.
 She was occasionally thrilled that